gerardnico/calcite/README.md

   * [Sql Pretty Print](src/test/java/com/gerardnico/calcite/CalciteSqlWriterTest.java) - Parse a SQL to SqlNode and print it pretty
   * [Sql Validation](src/test/java/com/gerardnico/calcite/CalciteSqlValidationTest.java) - Parse a SQL to SqlNode and validate it
   * [Relational Expression](src/test/java/com/gerardnico/calcite/CalciteRelExpressionTest.java) - shows how to create several relational expression, print the sql and execute them
+  * [Relational Expression Optimization with the HepPlanner](src/test/java/com/gerardnico/calcite/CalcitePlannerHepTest.java) - shows the filter early optimization
   * [Relational Expression from Jdbc Schema](src/test/java/com/gerardnico/calcite/CalciteRelJdbcTest.java) From RelBuilder based on a Jdbc data store, build a relational expression and transform it to SQL.
-  * [Schema](src/test/java/com/gerardnico/calcite/CalciteSchemaTest.java) - Shows how to create a schema from Java Object via reflexion
+  * [Reflective Schema](src/test/java/com/gerardnico/calcite/CalciteSchemaTest.java) - Shows how to create a schema from Java Object via reflexion
   * [Catalog Reader](src/test/java/com/gerardnico/calcite/CalciteCatalogsTest.java) - read the schema and tables from a catalog